haimkastner/castnet-blog/contents/en/blog/perfect-api-server-part-d-sdk.md

     --data-raw '{"ref": "main" }'
 ```

+Now, your SDK will be automatically re-generated and published whenever a new release is created in your server repository.

 ## Consuming the SDK

-Once the package published, install it on your project:
+Once the package is published, install it on any project:
 ```bash
 yarn add @haimkastner/open-api-based-sdk-boilerplate
 ```